adbar/trafilatura/docs/index.rst

 Trafilatura consistently outperforms other open-source libraries in text extraction benchmarks, showcasing its efficiency and accuracy in extracting web content.
 The extractor tries to strike a balance between limiting noise and including all valid parts.

-The `benchmark section <evaluation.html>`_ details alternatives and results and the `evaluation readme <https://github.com/adbar/trafilatura/blob/master/tests/README.rst>`_ describes how to reproduce the evaluation.
+The `benchmark section <evaluation.html>`_ details alternatives and results, the `evaluation readme <https://github.com/adbar/trafilatura/blob/master/tests/README.rst>`_ describes how to reproduce the evaluation.

 In a nutshell